History of Berliner FC Dynamo (1989–2004): Near promotion and crash (2000–2001)

 Former elite sprinter and Olympic gold medallist Doris Maletzki became the new managing director on 15 February 2001.
 Bodo Rudwaleit also returned to the club as goalkeeping coach.
 He joined the coaching staff of Jürgen Bogs.
 The other two members of the coaching staff were Mario Maek and assistant coach Norbert Paepke.
 BFC Dynamo met Union Berlin in the Round of 16 of the 2000–01 Berlin Cup.
 Union won the match 3–0 in front of 4,427 spectators at Friedrich-Ludwig-Jahn-Sportpark on 24 March 2001.
 Riots broke out among supporters of BFC Dynamo after the match.
 Police deployed water cannons against supporters on Eberswalder Straße and Schönhauser Allee.
 Club President Halsch expressed sadness that the riots destroyed reconstruction work in the club and announced that there would be many stadium bans.
 BFC Dynamo lost only three matches during the league season and finished the 2000–01 NOFV-Oberliga Nord in first place.
 Denis Kozlov scored a total of 29 goals for BFC Dynamo during the league season and became the league top-goalscorer.
 The team would now face Magdeburg in a play-off for promotion to the Regionalliga Nord.
 Promotion to the Regionalliga Nord would mean 750,000 Deutsche Mark in guaranteed television money.

-It had become apparent that the club had financial problems two weeks before the play-offs.
+It had become apparent that the club had financial problems two weeks before the play-off.
 Players and coaches had received their January salaries in March and had not received any salaries since.
 The club was also behind with insurance payments.
 Halsch explained that the payments could not be made due to unexpectedly low contributions from sponsor Lipro AG.
 Sporting director Hans Reker countered that Lipro AG had fulfilled all commitments.
 The club also had remaining debt from the era of Volkmar Wanski.
 Wanski himself demanded the club pay him 450,000 Deutsche Mark.
 It was clear even before the first meeting with Magdeburg that BFC Dynamo would have difficulty meeting the requirements of the DFB in the event of promotion.
 BFC Dynamo would need to provide a bank guarantee of 4.2 million Deutsche Mark to secure the budget for the possible 2001–02 Regionalliga Nord.
 A similar requirement was also placed on Magdeburg.